PCSX2/pcsx2-net-www/docs/setup/bios.md

 ### Option 1: Starting a PS2 with FreeMcBoot

-- Plug the FreeMcBoot memory card into memory card port 1
+- Plug the FreeMcBoot memory card into memory card slot 1
 - Turn on your PS2 with no disc inside.
 - Select uLaunchELF from the menu.